Data visualization is one of the easiest forms of data representation to understand because our eyes are drawn to colors and patterns.

 For data visualization, charts, graphs, and maps are mostly used.
 In fact, it is ideal when interpreting big data.
 However, there are good and bad data visualizations.
 For a data visualization to be fair, it should follow basic principles.

-Most interpreters ignore these principles which lead to bad data visualization – such that it’s difficult and impossible to comprehend.
+Most interpreters ignore these principles which lead to bad data visualization, such that it’s difficult and impossible to comprehend.

-Here are 15 bad data visualization examples.
+Here are some bad data visualization examples.

 Bad Data Visualization Examples

-3. BBC Avocado Toast Index
+1. BBC Avocado Toast Index

 The Avocado Toast Index article by BBC Worklife features some of the bad data visualization examples you’ll find.
 There are up to 5 of them.